macmist/Unity-Roguelike/README.md

 ### Features at this point
 - Use of quadtree to split the level random sized zones
 - Random room creation inside of tree's zones
+- Linking room simply or using A* Algorithm
 - Visualization on a 2D texture

 ### Test the project